 The cost of one twelve week SMASH programme is £5,619 for up to 16 young people at any one time.
 This price incorporates the whole day a week therapeutic group work element, the 1:1 talking sessions and family outreach.

 Each young person has access to a minimum of 75 hours of support and intervention.
 Included in the offer is an entry and exit assessment of need, 12 therapeutic group sessions at 6.5 hours a week in a community based venue and a home visit to identify any additional needs or protective factors.

 The programme is extremely cost effective.
 The cost per young person referred is £352.00.
 All young people who are referred onto the programme have access to the full 75 hours of support, which when broken down equates to £4.68 per hour.
 Additional hours can be accessed in the form of 1:1 talking sessions and intense family outreach all within the cost per head of £352 , the further additional hours of support accessed the lower the cost per hour becomes.

-How is SMASH aligned to the THRIVE framework (Wolpert et al., 2016) ?
+How is SMASH aligned to the THRIVE Framework for system change (Wolpert et al., 2019) ?